ava-labs/teleporter/contracts/teleporter/registry/UPGRADING.md

 # Upgrading Teleporter

-This document outlines the high-level steps necessary to upgrade Teleporter as a subnet operator, a relayer operator, and a dApp admin.
+This document outlines the high-level steps necessary to upgrade Teleporter as an Avalanche L1 operator, a relayer operator, and a dApp admin.
 As a reference, the [Teleporter Registry test suite](../../../tests/flows/teleporter_registry.go) implements the steps described in a test environment.

 ## Register a New Teleporter Version